 Jessica Taylor has been bedbound with severe ME since she was 15, which she developed after a flu-like illness.
 After spending four years in hospital, she now lives at home in a village in England with her sister and parents.
-Shocked to be spending her teens lying flat in bed in the semi-dark, Jessica created a blog called The World Of One Room to help her survive.
-She also founded, from her bed, a charity called ShareAStar which does outreach to severely disabled and terminally ill children.
+Shocked to be spending her teens lying flat in bed in the semi-dark, Jessica created a blog called <a href="https://doi.org/10.1001/jhes.2007/jhes.200 develops ME shortly after giving birth.
+As, decades apart, Leeray and Casie face the same diagnosis, Randy realizes how wrong he - and the doctors - had been, and sets out to understand this illness and win back his wife and daughter.